-Directions to the trailhead (PalIsades Highland): If you're not

-feeling energetic, you can easily

-reach Santa Ynez Canyon via the

-Palisades Highland trailhead.

-From Sunset Boulevard in Pacific

-Palisades, a short distance inland

-from Pacific Coast Highway, turn

-north on Palisades Drive.
-As you

-enter the Palisades Highlands

-community, turn left on Verenda

-de la Montura.
-Park near the

-signed trailhead.
+Directions to the trailhead (Palisades Highland): If you're not feeling energetic, you can easily reach Santa Ynez Canyon via the Palisades Highland trailhead, From Sunset Boulevard in Pacific Palisades, a short distance inland from Pacific Coast Highway, turn north on Palisades Drive.
+As you enter the Palisades Highlands community, turn left on Verenda de la Montura.
+Park near the signed trailhead.

-The hike (from Topanga State Park): From the parking lot, you may proceed up the wide main trail or join the park's nature trail (a prettier way to go) and ascend past some oaks.
-Both the nature trall and the main trail out of the parking lot lead a quarter-mile to Fire Road 30A.
+unce throm Topanga State Park): From the parking lot, you may proceed up the wide main trail or join the park's nature trail (a prettier way to go) and ascend past some oaks.
+Both the nature trail and the main trail out of the parking lot lead a quarter-mile to Fire Road 30A.
 Turn left on the dirt fire road and travel a short distance to signed Santa Ynez Trail.
 Start your descent into Santa Ynez Canyon.

-High on the canyon wall, you'll get good views of the canyon and of the ocean beyond.
+High on the canyon wail, you'll get good views of the canyon and of the ocean beyond.
 A half-mile descent brings you to an outcropping of reddish sandstone.
-The main route of Santa Ynez Trail stays atop a ridgeline, but you'll notice a few steep side trails that lead to the right down to the canyon floer.
+The main route of Santa Ynez.
+Trail stays atop a ridgeline, but you'll notice a few steep side trails that lead to the right down to the canyon floor.

 Soap plant, a spring bloomer with small, white, star-like flowers, is abundant along the trail.
 This member of the lily family was a most useful plant to early residents of the Santa Monica Mountains.
 Indians cooked the bulbs to concoct a glue for their arrows.
 They also made a lather of the crushed bulbs and threw it into creeks to stun fish.
-White settlers stuffed mattresses with the plant's stone and the great bowl of Santa Ynez Canyon.
+White settlers stuffed mattresses with the plant's fiber.., stone and the great bowl of Santa Ynez Canyon.
 As the trail nears the canyon floor, it descends more precipitously.
 Once on the canyon bottom, turn left (down-canyon) and enter a lush environment shaded by oak and sycamore.
+The trail meanders with a seasonal creek to a signed junction.
+You'll turn left and head up-canyon on a path that crosses the creek several times.
+The fern-lined pools and the handsome sandstone ledges make an idyllic scene, marred only by the graffiti on the boulders.